JeetMehta99/CloudSim_UIC/README.md

 ### 7. Go to terminal of IntelliJ :(process can be done in cmd of Windows too)
     sbt clean compile test
     sbt clean compile run
+# Future Work:
+### Create a dyanmic cloudlet so that the work is not paused at any time, like we experienced here that it stopped after receving specific number of jobs.
+This problem of high workload is present in general.
+### We should simulate this simulation towards jobs like spark.
+### Work on the feedbacks received.